 Store Supplies Are Limited

 Forgetting to pack deodorant or tampons on vacation is frustrating, but it's usually easy to buy what you need at the destination.
 This isn't the case in Cuba.
 I realized this as soon as I stepped off the plane in Havana and saw five flatscreen televisions on the baggage carousel, followed by clear suitcases filled with medical supplies from the U.S. Triple-check your packing list before you leave home.
-Necessities like toothpaste, deodorant, bodywash, tampons, makeup wipes, batteries, Band-Aids, and painkillers are very difficult to find in Cuba, so if you forget them, then you'll likely have to do without.
+Necessities like toothpaste, deodorant, body wash, tampons, makeup wipes, batteries, Band-Aids, and painkillers are very difficult to find in Cuba, so if you forget them, then you'll likely have to do without.

 Beware of "Budget" Flights

 Since major American airlines started chartering flights to Cuba, we've seen an influx of discounted airfares.
-But before you book your flights, it's important to know that there are a string of additional mandatory expenses that aren't necessarily included in your ticket.
+But before you book your flights, it's important to know that there is a string of additional mandatory expenses that aren't necessarily included in your ticket.
 Visas must be bought separately and cost roughly $75 when purchased at the airport.
 You must provide proof of travel insurance to go to Cuba, so check to see if your airline includes this in the price of your airfare.

 Midrange Accommodations Don't Exist